Table of Contents

-Any car accident poses certain risks to the health and well-being of the driver or the passenger.
-From drunk driving to distracted driving, intersection accidents, and more, each accident impacts the injured person differently.
+Any car accident poses certain risks to the driver or passenger’s health and well-being.
+Each accident impacts the injured person differently, from drunk driving to distracted driving, intersection accidents, and more.

 Failure to follow the Vehicle Code is an act of negligence that has different consequences depending on the damage done.
 When a suspect flees the scene of a serious injury matter on the road or highways, attorneys and insurance companies must face and prove many things.